We are happy to present details of our 2018 scholarship:

 4. Complete an interview with members of the Friends of Euclid Creek, upon request.

-5. Scholarship awardee(s) must agree to provide a report of at least 50 words by February 1, 2018 explaining how they used their scholarship money.
+5. Scholarship awardee(s) must agree to provide a report of at least 50 words by February 1, 2019 explaining how they spent their scholarship money helped advance their education.

 The Scholarship Award winner will be notified upon selection by the Board of Directors, with the Award itself being given at the Annual Meeting and Picnic of the FOEC in June.